-When adding new controlled impedance structures default values are entered for the trace widths and separations.
-Use the Structure Defaults tab to specify the default structure parameters, board thickness and minimum drill hole size.
+When adding new controlled impedance structures default values (shown above in microns) are entered for the structure parameters.
+Use the Structure Defaults tab to specify the default structure parameters, for example trace widths and separations board thickness and minimum drill hole size.